 Enhance existing and establish new areas of high impact practices and student support services.
 Evaluate and strengthen support services for non-traditional learners.

 Executive Sponsor: Provost & Vice President for Academic Affairs Kate Morris

 Student learning is a comprehensive and transformative process that integrates curricular and co-curricular engagement.
 A holistic learning approach encompasses experiences that contribute to students’ overall development and prioritizes their well-being.

-Initiative 2.1—Advances student health and well-being including areas of opportunity identified by the National College Health Assessment
+Initiative 2.1—Advance student health and well-being including areas of opportunity identified by the National College Health Assessment